Monte Carlo simulations of relativistic shock breakout from a stellar wind: Detailed Comparison of Simulation Results with the Analytical Model for Infinite Shocks

 On the other hand, a closer examination of the $x_l$ and $\hat{T}$ profiles for the $\Gamma_u = 2$ shock reveals relatively large discrepancies compared to higher Lorentz factor shocks, indicating the limitations of the model in the mildly relativistic regime.
 Focusing on the profile of $x_l$, the pair density ratio $n_{\pm}/n$ for the $\Gamma_u = 2$ shock shows much better agreement with the analytical model's $x_l$ than the computed $x_l$ itself.
 This can be understood from the relatively low temperature in the deceleration region ($\hat{T} \sim 0.2 - 0.3$), along with the relatively low energy of counterstreaming photons ($\lesssim \Gamma_u m_e c^2 = 2 m_e c^2$).
 These factors significantly suppress the opacity for pair creation, as the energies of colliding photon pairs are close to or below the pair production threshold.
 Therefore, the opacity is dominated by the scattering, and the assumption in the analytical model---that advected photons and pairs contribute equally to the opacity---breaks down in the simulation.
 As a result, the analytical solution's $x_l$ aligning well with the simulation's $n_{\pm}/n$ leads to a good match in the deceleration profile.

-Compared to the mildly relativitic shock $\Gamma_u = 2$, $\Gamma_u =6$ and $\Gamma_u =10$ shocks exhibits better agreement in the deceleration region as mentioned earlier.
+Compared with the $\Gamma_u=2$ case, shocks with higher Lorentz factors ($\Gamma_u=3.5$, $6$, and $10$) exhibit better agreement in the deceleration region, as mentioned earlier.
 The temperature profile shows a particularly good match with the analytical model, as seen in the figures.
-The quantity $x_l$ also shows good agreement between the simulation and the analytical solution.
-Regarding the spatial distribution of $x_l$, a particularly good match is observed as the flow approaches the downstream region.
+The quantity $x_l$ also shows good agreement between the simulations and the analytical solution, particularly for the high Lorentz factor shocks ($\Gamma_u=6$ and $10$).
+For $\Gamma_u=3.5$, as in the $\Gamma_u=2$ case, the simulated pair fraction $n_{\pm}/n$ is in closer agreement with the analytical $x_l$ than is the simulated $x_l$.
+Nonetheless, the simulated $x_l$ at $\Gamma_u=3.5$ exhibits slightly better agreement with the analytical $x_l$ than at $\Gamma_u=2$, indicating behavior intermediate between the low- and high-$\Gamma_u$ regimes.
+For $\Gamma_u=6$ and $10$, the spatial profile of $x_l$ shows particularly good agreement between the simulations and the analytical solution, especially toward the downstream region.
 However, a gap between the analytical model and the simulation gradually develops toward the upstream direction.
 This discrepancy arises because the advected photons in the simulation include not only scattered-back photons but also those generated by thermal bremsstrahlung.
 The thermal bremsstrahlung process produces numerous low-energy photons ($\lesssim m_e c^2$), which do not contribute to $\gamma$-$\gamma$ pair production.
 As a result, $x_l$ in the simulation accounts for a population of photons that do not contribute to the opacity.

-It is worth noting that the qualitative difference between the mildly relativistic shock ($\Gamma_u = 2$) and highly relativistic shocks ($\Gamma_u = 6$ and $10$) is clearly reflected in a systematic difference in the values of the free parameters.
+It is worth noting that the qualitative difference between the mildly relativistic shocks ($\Gamma_u = 2$ and $3.5$) and highly relativistic shocks ($\Gamma_u = 6$ and $10$) is clearly reflected in a systematic difference in the values of the free parameters.
 Specifically, while the free parameters for highly relativistic shocks remain consistently within a certain range, the parameters for the mildly relativistic shock systematically exhibit lower values.
-Consequently, the shock width $\Delta \tilde{\tau}$ follows the expected scaling law, $\Delta \tilde{\tau} \propto \Gamma_u^3$, for $\Gamma_u \geq 6$, as reported in ILN20a, whereas for $\Gamma_u = 2$, a noticeable deviation from this scaling has been observed, as also pointed out in ILN20a.
+Consequently, the shock width $\Delta \tilde{\tau}$ follows the expected scaling law, $\Delta \tilde{\tau} \propto \Gamma_u^3$, for $\Gamma_u \geq 6$, as reported in ILN20a, whereas at lower Lorentz factor $\Gamma_u \lesssim 3.5$, a noticeable deviation from this scaling emerges, as also pointed out in ILN20a.